goschtl/zope/zope3org/trunk/src/zorg/multiform/README.txt

     >>> action = [action for action in pf.subForms['1'].actions][0]
     >>> action
     <multiform.multiform.ParentAction object at ...>

+All available parent action names of the subforms are available through the subActions attribute of the multi form.

+    >>> pf.subActionNames
+    [u'actions.save']

 The name of the action is without the item key, because it is applied to all items.